Zurück zum Blog

 Virtual machine: users are able to create virtual machines in Windows, Linux, and other popular operating systems in mere seconds.

 Service fabric: developing microservices becomes simpler and less expensive.
-As I mentioned above, microservices are a type of architectural style that contain multiple smaller services within a single main service, or a ‘bundle’ of multiple smaller applications.
+As I mentioned above, microservices are an architectural style that groups multiple smaller services into a single main service, or a ‘bundle’ of multiple smaller applications.

 Cloud service: offers building applications on the cloud.
-Once the application goes live, balance, health monitoring, and provisioning are all managed by Azure.
+Once the application goes live, Azure manages balance, health monitoring, and provisioning.

 Google Cloud Platform